-See page 2-12 for instructions for choosing an Expert or Novice mode for displaying these messages (Expert mode routes most messages to the Actions & Warnings menu), and for disabling or enabling the audible alarm.
+See page 2-13 for instructions for choosing an Expert or Novice mode for displaying these messages (Expert mode routes most messages to the Actions & Warnings menu), and for disabling or enabling the audible alarm.
+See the table beginning on page B-5 for a list of errors and recovery procedures.